-The muscles in your rear work keep us moving and upright.
-Lifestyle factors like obesity, prolonged sitting, and even excessive running, "turn off" these muscles and can lead to pain.
+The muscles in your rear work to keep you moving and upright.
+And lifestyle factors like obesity, prolonged sitting, and even excessive running can "turn off" these muscles which can lead to pain.
 But don’t worry, your dead butt is easy to resuscitate.
 We get into this after we go through the symptoms and how to test for dead butt syndrome.

 - Numb glute muscles

 - Hip tenderness

 - Loss of strength in your lower body